GorbinMathew/Portfolio/README.md

 - Unmanned Aerial Vehicles technology and testing Research Internship.
 ## Projects
 ### Calibration of Trisonic Wind Tunnel
+- During this project we have calibrated the Tri-Sonic wind tunnel using standard AGARD-B model and we have calibrated the flow angularity of the wind tunnel by analyzing the results from 5-Hole pobe using MATLAB software.
 ### Designing of Medium Independent Scramjet Engine
+- During this project we have created a basic design for a Scramjet Engine to make it Medium Independent.
+We have added a two pre-burners in tne wing along with cavity flame holders inside the Scramjet to make the combustion more efficient.

 ![img Alt](https://github.com/GorbinMathew/Portfolio/blob/a41c90ce21cdd9e841d179de321efd1d5b49fa85/MI%203.png)